infinum/rails-handbook/Design Patterns/Decorators.md

 = @user.first_name
 ```

-Be sure to read the documentation, since Draper offers a lot more than what's
-been shown here.
+Be sure to read the documentation, since Draper offers a lot more than what's been shown here.

 ## Further reading

 * [7 Patterns to Refactor Fat ActiveRecord Models](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/)
 * [Refactoring Fat Models with Patterns by Bryan Helmkamp](https://www.youtube.com/watch?v=5yX6ADjyqyE)—A talk going through all the patterns from the 7 Patterns to the Refactor Fat ActiveRecord Models blog post
-* [Evaluating Alternative Decorator Implementations](https://robots.thoughtbot.com/evaluating-alternative-decorator-implementations-in) —Some other ways to implement the decorator pattern
+* [Evaluating Alternative Decorator Implementations](https://robots.thoughtbot.com/evaluating-alternative-decorator-implementations-in)—Some other ways to implement the decorator pattern
 * [What I dislike about Draper](http://thepugautomatic.com/2014/03/draper/)—A critique of Draper